Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Introduction

 All these studies are a testimony to the importance of MDS in understanding physical phenomena.
-The most prominently used approach to calculating transport properties using MDS is the Green Kubo (GK) approach.
+The most prominently used approach to calculating transport properties using MDS is the Green Kubo (GK) approach, an equilibrium molecular dynamics method, which uses the autocorrelation function of the flux, corresponding to the physical property of interest, to compute the transport properties.
+Non-equilibrium molecular dynamics (NEMD) methods can also be used to study the transport properties, but they have to be calculated in different directions separately, unlike the equilibrium methods \cite{NEMD1,NEMD2}.
+For a uniform gaseous system like the one presented in this study, global values of the transport coefficients are more desirable as all the transport coefficients have similar values in all three directions (X, Y, and Z).
+Therefore, we have chosen the equilibrium GK method.
 However, the GK approach is known to have a significant statistical error associated with it \cite{green_error,acf_exp}.
 Furthermore, at low temperatures and high pressure regimes, the gas molecules tend to show their quantum nature and the classical MDS are unable to provide accurate results, leading to the divergence in the classically calculated transport coefficients from the experimental values.
 Therefore, the quantum nature of the molecules is also a source of error while using the classical MDS \cite{Nagashima_2014,mds2_qm}.
-For the efficient usage of any simulation result in practical applications, one has to be aware of the different uncertainties involved with the simulation.
-The purpose of the present article is to understand the uncertainties associated with the calculation of transport properties in various temperature and pressure regimes.
-The primary focus of the article is on the uncertainties associated with the GK approach and the manifestation of quantum effects at low temperature and high pressure regimes.
-For this purpose, the Lennard-Jones (LJ) potential is used to describe the intermolecular interactions and study the transport coefficients such as viscosity ($\eta$), thermal conductivity ($\kappa$), and diffusivity ($\mathcal{D}$) of \textsuperscript 4He gas.